 The subtitle of Lauren and Kim’s presentation — How two teams converged to blaze a new trail — merely hints at the complex set of collaborative interactions required to design and deliver Salesforce Trailhead.

-In many companies, tech pubs, marketing, and project development refer to each other as “those guys”.
+In many companies, tech pubs, marketing, and product development refer to each other as “those guys”.
 Or worse.
 But when it came to Trailhead, Kim and Lauren needed to make collaboration between the documentation, marketing, and Trailhead product development teams more than a management buzzword.

 And they needed to do it quickly: To enable Trailhead to be soft-launched at Dreamforce 2014, the project team needed to deliver an initial version of Trailhead, including an initial set of learning challenges, in only ten-weeks.